-- 7. I am convinced that the Council's use of balances is a totally appropriate action. - 8.
+- 8. I am convinced that the Council's use of balances is a totally appropriate action. - 9.
 The Council's balances has been a key instrument.
-As the Council will have balances of about £7.9 million, we will have kept the bulk of the balances in reserve again, in case they are needed to 'bridge' the financial position if required.
+As the Council will have balances of about £7.9 million, we will have kept the bulk of the balances in reserve again, so they are available to 'bridge' the financial position if required.